IBM/transition-amr-parser/README.md

 State-of-the-Art Abstract Meaning Representation (AMR) parsing, see [papers with code](https://paperswithcode.com/task/amr-parsing).
 Models both distribution over graphs and aligments with a transition-based approach.
-Parser supports any other graph formalism as long as it is expressed in [Penman notation](https://penman.readthedocs.io/en/latest/notation.html).
+Parser supports generic text-to-graph as long as it is expressed in [Penman notation](https://penman.readthedocs.io/en/latest/notation.html).

 Some of the main features